 In April 2015, the FDA issued non-binding recommendations encouraging manufacturers to produce abuse-deterrent formulations (ADFs) of opioids.
-Between 2016-2017, the FDA approved five new ADFs; today, nine extended-release (ER) opioids and one immediate release (IR) opioid have FDA approved labeling describing a variety of abuse-deterrent properties (Table ES1).
-Only ER formulations were available on the market as of June 2017, which represent about 10% of all opioids prescribed.^{9,10} Nine ADF products are in the late-stage pipeline (Stage III or FDA submission).11
+Between 2016-2017, the FDA approved five new ADFs; today, nine ER opioids and one immediate release (IR) opioid have FDA approved labeling describing a variety of abuse-deterrent properties (Table ES1).
+Only ER ADF formulations were available on the market as of June 2017.
+ER opioids represent about 10% of all opioids prescribed.^{12,13} Nine ADF products are in the late-stage pipeline (Stage III or FDA submission).14